-In relation to the Victorian Information Privacy Act 2000, former senior policy officer at Privacy Victoria Michelle Fisher notes that where it is not clear whether the Privacy Commissioner has jurisdiction (e.g. that the info is not reasonably ascertainable, or that the body is subject to the IPA), the Commissioner faces a dilemma.
-The Commissioner can decline to even treat the matter as a complaint, in which case the complainant is deprived of their merits review rights under the IPA (although leaving the opportunity for judicial review, which has not yet been used for privacy decisions in Victoria).
-Alternatively, if the PC treats the matter as likely to fall within jurisdiction but unable to be conciliated (due, e.g. to the respondent arguing a lack of jurisdiction), then the complainant is faced with the prospect of airing their matter in public in VCAT, with the possibility that VCAT will decline jurisdiction, leaving them with their own costs and possibly a costs order made against them, and the choice of 'raising the stakes' by pursuing other avenues of review, with the associated time and effort, risk of further costs and potential publicity.
+jurisdiction (e.g. that the information is not reasonably ascertainable, or that the body is subject to the IPA), the Commissioner faces a dilemma.37 The Commissioner can decline to even treat the matter as a complaint, in which case the complainant is deprived of their merits review rights under the IPA (although leaving the opportunity for judicial review, which has not yet been used for privacy decisions in Victoria).
+Alternatively, if the Privacy Commissioner treats the matter as likely to fall within jurisdiction but unable to be conciliated (due, for example, to the respondent arguing a lack of jurisdiction), then the complainant is faced with the prospect of airing their matter in public in the Victorian Civil and Administrative Tribunal ('VCAT'), with the possibility that VCAT will decline jurisdiction, leaving them with their own costs and possibly a costs order made against them, and the choice of 'raising the stakes' by pursuing other avenues of review, with the associated time and effort, risk of further costs and potential publicity.

-Getting a fair hearing
+2. Getting a fair hearing

-The issue of procedural fairness where unrepresented complainants attempt to argue complex questions of law was raised in a NSW case GR v Director-General, Department of Housing (GD) [2004] NSWADTAP 26.
-According to Johnston, GR had not understood that he was required to provide more persuasive evidence demonstrating psychological harm and causation.
+The issue of procedural fairness where unrepresented complainants attempt to argue complex questions of law was raised in a NSW case $GR \ v \ Director-General$, Department of Housing (GD).38 GR had not understood that he was required to provide more persuasive evidence demonstrating psychological harm and causation.
 The Appeal Panel agreed that the Tribunal should have made this clearer when they explained the inadequacy of the evidence to GR.
 This is despite the fact that in the original hearing the Tribunal raised issues about the low weight of the evidence provided and the required link between harm and conduct (the exact terms of the Act were not explained however).
-As a result, this case was remitted back to the Tribunal to "allow further filing of medical evidence relating to harm and how it was directly attributable to the conduct proven".
-The Appeal Panel indicated that the respondent agency and the Tribunal must "ensure insofar as it is reasonably possible that all relevant material is placed before it in relation to the conduct in issue".
+As a result, this case was remitted back to the Tribunal to allow further filing of medical evidence relating to harm and how it was directly attributable to the conduct proven.